How the Length of Your Marriage May Affect Your Divorce

 COMPLEX PROPERTY DIVISION ISSUES

 A longer-term marriage can present more complex issues for valuation and division of property.
 Couples who have been married for a lengthy period of time generally tend to have more property and more diverse property holdings or interests.
-This can include real estate investments, closely held businesses or professional practices, employee stock options and grants, and a variety of retirement and investment accounts.

 These cases will require an attorney with experience in handling complex property matters.
 They also may necessitate the use of an expert such as a business or real estate appraiser, an actuarial accountant, or a financial planner.